FleekHQ/fleek-docs/docs/internet-computer-hosting/site-deployment.md

 ![](imgs/flow.png)
 &nbsp;

 Once your canister and first deployment is set, and your site is live, Fleek will update the content of that canister **upon each deployment** automatically.
-Meaning you will have one assigned front-end canister for each site you push to the Dfinity's Internet Computer.
+Meaning you will have one assigned front-end canister for each site you push to the DFINITY Internet Computer.

 !!! info

-    IMPORTANT: At the moment, there is a 2.5GB (approximate) storage limit Dfinity canisters; and a 2MB per-file size limit.
+    IMPORTANT: At the moment, there is a 2.5GB (approximate) storage limit on IC canisters; and a 2MB per-file size limit.
 This doesn't affect most static websites, but can cause deployment errors when media assets like images, or videos are included.
 A quick an easy way to bypass this is to host/store media files on IPFS with Fleek!
 And embed them through the public/open URL we provide.

-With Fleek's [Dfinity IC Gateway](https://docs.fleek.co/dfinity-hosting/dfinity-gateway-proxy/), we take care of power SSL certificates, custom DNS domains, and all necessary components to make your Canister-hosted static site reachable via the current web and HTTP.
+With Fleek's [Internet Computer Gateway](https://docs.fleek.co/internet-computer-hosting/ic-gateway-proxy/), we take care of power SSL certificates, custom DNS domains, and all necessary components to make your Canister-hosted static site reachable via the current web and HTTP.

 This set of tools that are part of the nexus between the current web (Web 2.0) and the next web (Web 3.0) will be progressively replaced.
-For example, by native support for Dfinity resolving on applications/websites that could help eliminate the need for bridges.
+For example, by native support for the IC resolving on applications/websites that could help eliminate the need for bridges.

-## Deploy a Static Site to Dfinity
+## Deploy a Static Site to the Internet Computer

 ### 1) Use the Fleek Native GitHub Integration

 ![](imgs/fleek-github.png)

-Visit the Hosting tab and **add a new site** to begin the process. **First, you will need to link your GitHub account** and define the repositories that Fleek will have access to for you to select from and deploy to Dfinity.
+Visit the Hosting tab and **add a new site** to begin the process. **First, you will need to link your GitHub account** and define the repositories that Fleek will have access to for you to select from and deploy to the IC.

 You will then select the proper repository where your static site is in, and the branch (if multiple are available) that will be used for deploying your site.